cterveen/bookindex-9.x/README.md

 ## Description

 bookindex-9.x is a Drupal 9 module that adds index functionality to Drupal books.
 Although search functions can be useful to find certain items an index will directly lead to the correct description.
+This module enables the addition of index terms to book pages as named anchors and to show the index in a block or on a separate page.

-The project should be considered an alpha version.
-The project is currently not in use but worked in a Drupal 9.x and 11.x test environment.
-The code is up to the Drupal standard.
-No help page or options are available.
-Internationalisation and localisation is not available.
+The base language of the module is English.
+Internationalisation is not available by default but is available within Drupal.
+Localisation is not applicable.
+The style of the index can be configured using CSS.
+A help text is available.
+Options are not available.
 The module is not in the Drupal module repository.

-The module is under active development.
+The project should be considered beta.
+The project is not in use but worked in a Drupal 9.x and 11.x (with Book 1.x) test environment.
+The code has been updated to the Drupal standard.
+Testing is not available.
+The module is under active maintenance.

 ## Installation